domchen/typescript-plus/README.md

-TypeScript is a language for application-scale JavaScript (For more information, please visit : [typescriptlang.org](http://www.typescriptlang.org/)).
+TypeScript is a language for application-scale JavaScript, For more information, please visit : [www.typescriptlang.org](http://www.typescriptlang.org/).

 The typescript-plus provides extra features to the original typescript compiler, such as emitting reflection data of class, get / set accessors optimization and conditional compilation.